 Much like Cartlandia, the Eastport Food Center is home to a sizeable (and diverse) selection of some of the best Portland food carts.
 You’ll find 25 trucks offering cuisine from all over the world — Turkey, Afghanistan and Ethiopia.

 It seems like beer gardens are a requirement to be deemed a contender for the best food cart pods in Portland and Eastport Food Center doesn’t disappoint.
-The beer garden offers both beer and wine and there’s plenty of indoor and outdoor seating for visitors.
+The beer garden offers both beer and wine and there’s plenty of outdoor seating for visitors.